Moral Repugnance: A Response to ‘Can't Kill Enough to Win? Think Again’

 Best Defense office of military ethics

-There are multiple ways ways to describe retired Lt.
+There are multiple ways to describe retired Lt.
 Col. David Bolgiano and John Taylor’s article in the December issue of Proceedings.
 Rather than call a spade a spade in an ad hominem type attack, it is worth the time to deconstruct their argument bit by bit, and then to offer an alternative position.

 The first argument put forward is that operational commanders and their respective JAG (judge advocate general) advisors have hampered the fighting force with overly restrictive rules of engagement.
-Those interested in ROE development should look to at J of the SROE (unclassified and publicly released, reprinted in pages 97-100 of the 2017 Operational Law Handbook.)
+Those interested in ROE development should look to the SROE (unclassified and publicly released, reprinted in pages 97-100 of the 2017 Operational Law Handbook.)
 Rules of Engagement are the responsibility of commanders, and the staff leads are the J3 and J5.
 Staff Judge Advocates merely assist.
 If the JAG is tasked to do the operation’s officer’s job, then the onus falls on the commander.
 Indeed, the authors’ assertion that “many commanders and their ‘operational law’ judge advocates have neutered U.S. military forces with far too restrictive rules of engagement and investigations” is a strange one to make.
 This is directly at odds with the personal and professional interests of any commander, since he or she presumably desires to accomplish missions, protect subordinates, and yes, to earn a spot on a promotion list.

 Generally, when a lawyer does not offer evidence, or details thereof, it is because of a privilege of confidentiality or, much more often, because it is not favorable to his argument.
 In their article, the retired judge advocates make many incendiary claims about the competence and motives of commanders and judge advocates, but offer almost nothing in the way of evidence.
 The authors take cheap shots at military lawyers, referring to “an overabundance of ill-trained lawyers.”
 This easily falls into the category of an ad hominem attack and wholesale slander of judge advocates, which naturally the authors provide no evidence for with the exception of a personal anecdote within one footnote.